Operator size growth in Lindbladian SYK: Analytical operator size at large

 In this section, we will solve the Lindbladian SYK in the large $q$ limit, where the SD equations, represented as integral equations, reduce to the Liouville equations, which are differential equations.
 Following \cite{Maldacena:2016remarks,Maldacena:2018lmt,Qi:2018quantum,Streicher:2019wek,Kulkarni:2021gtt}, when considering the $1\ll q^2\ll N$ limit, we will keep the following parameters fixed

-We will analytically solve the Liouville equations with boundary conditions and calculate the generating functions, Loschmidt echo fidelity, operator size, size distribu-tion, and the variances of the size operator and the Liouvillian.
+We will analytically solve the Liouville equations with boundary conditions and calculate the generating functions, Loschmidt echo fidelity, operator size, size distribution, and the variances of the size operator and the Liouvillian.